 In 2006, then-governor of North Dakota John Hoeven was approached by a constituent, Shelle Michaels Aberle, to have a day that honored the deployed.
 The inspiration was her cousin, LTC David Hosna, who at the time was deployed to Iraq.
 Former Govenor John Hoeven initiated a move for a State of North Dakota proclamation that October 26th, David Hosna’s birthday, would be recognized as Day Of The Deployed.
 Following that state recognition, the first-ever Day Of The Deployed event was held in Grand Forks, North Dakota, (the home of Grand Forks Air Force Base) honoring local units deployed to Afghanistan.

-Only four years would go by before most states had some form of recognition of the holiday.
-While Day Of The Deployed is not treated like a state holiday with facility closures time off from work, it is celebrated much in the same fashion as POW/MIA day, with ceremonies by private and public institutions to honor those in uniform.
+Only four years went by before most states had some form of recognition of the holiday.
+While Day Of The Deployed is not treated like a state holiday with facility closures and time off from work, it is celebrated much in the same fashion as POW/MIA Day, with ceremonies by private and public institutions to honor those in uniform.
 Today, all 50 states recognize October 26 in some fashion.

 In a press release issued by the Senator’s office that first announced the measure, Hoeven said, “Our U.S. service men and women currently deployed, along with their loved ones, make untold sacrifices as they serve our nation…A national Day of the Deployed pays tribute to their commitment to our country and their work to protect our freedoms.”